 The Mormons had been in the Salt Lake Valley for only six years, and were already being viewed with suspicion by outsiders, when news of Gunnison and his party's demise reached Washington.
 As a result of what has become known as the Gunnison Massacre, and other rumors and tales of woe concerning the activities of Mormons behind the Zion Curtain, in 1854, US President Franklin Pierce deployed battle-tried Colonel Edward Jenner Steptoe, along with 175 hardened troops consisting of two companies of artillery and one infantry division to the Utah Territory to investigate the massacre of Gunnison's party, assess the Mormon rebellion and hostile Indian situation.
 Col. Steptoe had also been instructed by President Pierce to replace Brigham Young as governor... by force if necessary.

 A West Point Graduate, Colonel Steptoe had proven himself to be a dependable officer who knew how to deal with the enemy.
 On August 31, 1854, Steptoe and his troops arrived in the arid, hot and mostly undeveloped Salt Lake Valley.
 The colonel was aware that the Indians could not be defeated without cooperation from the Mormons, and when the situation had been assessed, he determined that the Latter-day Saints were reluctantly necessary allies of the US in subduing the Native Americans, and making the country safe for settlers and travelers.
-Colonel Steptoe therefore refused his gubernatorial appointment, and recommended to President Pierce that Brigham Young remain in office as Utah's governor.
+Colonel Steptoe therefore refused his gubernatorial appointment, and recommended to the President that Brigham Young remain in office as Utah's governor.

 On September 2, 1854, Steptoe relocated his battalion near the east shore of Lake Shambip, (later renamed Rush Lake), a few miles south of Tooele, where they constructed stables and barracks to house the hundreds of men and animals of the deployment force.
 Steptoe designated the area as a US Military Reserve, and erected survey monuments marking the extensive boundary.
 The following spring, the deployment force of over two-hundred men left for Benicia, California to resupply the arsenal there.